//php print_r(get_the_ID()); ?>

 Amendments in the Indian Constitution ensure adaptability, reflecting socio-political changes.
 Explore how these Amendments in the Indian Constitution drive reforms.

-Amendments in the Indian Constitution are required to maintain the relevance and vitality of India’s supreme law.
+Amendments in Indian Constitution are required to maintain the relevance and vitality of India’s supreme law.
 Since its adoption on January 26, 1950, the Indian Constitution has been amended many times to address emerging socio-political and economic challenges.
 These amendments have been necessary to include modern changes while protecting the core values laid out by the composers of the Constitution.
 Understanding the significance, process, and important amendments is essential for candidates preparing for prestigious exams like UPSC.

 The amendments to the Indian Constitution are changes made to ensure it remains adaptable over time.
 These amendments can affect any part of the Constitution, including fundamental rights, various institutions’ powers, and governance provisions.